backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/AWS IAM Identity Centre.md

 	- *Fine-grained permissions based on users' attributes stored in IAM Identity Centre Identity Store*.
 	- Example: cost centre, title, locale, etc.
 	- Use case: Define permissions once, then modify AWS access by changing the attributes.

+> [!question]- A company is deploying AWS Single Sign-On (SSO).
+A SysOps Administrator has created an AWS SSO directory in an AWS Organisations master account and enabled full access.
+What is the next step to configure the single sign-on functionality?
+> **Create permission sets in AWS SSO** and associate the permission sets with Directory Service users or groups.